blend-os/bpkg/README.md

 ### Install a package

 ```
-bpkg install <package> [-c <container>]
+bpkg install <package>
 ```

-This will search for the package in your installed distros and install it from the first package manager it finds by your order of preference, though you can specify a specific container.
+This will search for the package in your installed distros and install it from the first package manager it finds by your order of preference.
+Use `user install <container> <package>` to install to a specific container.

 ### Remove a package

 ```
-bpkg remove <package> [-c <container>]
+bpkg remove <package>
 ```

-This will remove a package that you installed from a container of your choice or from the first container in your list the package is found in.
+This will remove a package that you installed from the first container in your list the package is found in.
+Use `user remove <container> <package>` to remove from a specific container.

 ### Update packages

 ```
-bpkg update [-c <container>]
+bpkg update
 ```

-This will update all the packages in all your containers, or you can specify a specific one.
+This will update all the packages in all your containers.
 If update_flatpak is set to true in the config, this will also update your flatpaks.

 ### Package Search

 ```
-bpkg search <package> [-c <container>]
+bpkg search <package>
 ```

-You can search for a package in all of your containers, or specify a specific one.
+You can search for a package in all of your containers.

 ### Container list